Xie-jie-jie/LimeC/README.md

 # TEL
-TEL is a programming language, inspired by Pascal, Ada and Fortran.
+TEL is a programming language, inspired by C, Javascript, Pascal, Ada and Fortran.